Letter 5075: I have been sent to Milan by the Senate to implore the aid of our divine emperor.

 imperial politics

-I have been sent to Milan by the senators to entreat the aid of the divine emperor, which the anxiety of our common fatherland demanded.
-A speedy return, with God's promised favor, is assured to me by the prosperous course of affairs.
-But you will crown these present joys if news of your well-being reaches me by letter.
+I have been sent to Milan by the senators [patres, the Senate] to entreat the aid of the divine prince [the emperor], which our common country's anxiety demanded.
+Prosperous circumstances promise me a swift return, the aforesaid favor of God granting it.
+But you will heap up my present joys, if through a letter knowledge of your good health reaches me.
 Farewell.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.